Harness Selection – Every dog is unique!

 To conclude this article on harnesses I need to say this is my personal experience of the harnesses I have mentioned when being used on my own dogs.
 Each of my dogs has a different running style (trot, bound and all out pull from the shoulders) each of my dogs is a slightly different breed which means they are a slightly different shape and so it would seem obvious to me that each dog might suit a different style of harness.

-When selecting a harness for your dog, you need to consider the purpose for which you need the harness, the angle at which your line will be and lastly but most important, the individuality of your dog.
+When selecting a harness for your dog, you need to consider the purpose for which you need the harness, how strongly your dog is going to be pulling you and lastly but most important, the individuality of your dog.
 I have chosen to stock a variety of harnesses for this reason as I don’t believe in a ‘one size fits all’ approach and if you can it’s always better to trial a harness to see how it works with your dog and set up before you commit to one.
 Otherwise you’ll end up like me with half a dozen harnesses for each dog!

 We also have a video on choosing the right harness for your dog here: